google/WebFundamentals/src/content/en/updates/posts/2015/03/push-notifications-on-the-open-web.markdown

-One of the best tips I can give to anyone who is new to service workers is make use of the checkbox called "Open DevTools window and pause JavaScript execution on Service Worker startup for debugging."
+One of the best tips I can give to anyone who is new to service workers is make use of the checkbox called "Open DevTools window and pause JavaScript execution on service worker startup for debugging."
 This checkbox will add a breakpoint at the start of your service worker and **pause execution**, this allows you to resume or step through your service worker script and see if you hit any problems.